stehem/stehem.github.com/_posts/2012-05-08-how-to-install-ruby-with-rbenv-on-ubuntu-12-04.markdown

 just go ahead and follow the steps on the rbenv site it will fail on Ubuntu because we need to use bashrc instead of bash_profile.

+Start by installing a bunch of stuff needed such as zlib
+{% highlight bash %}
+$ sudo apt-get install zlib1g-dev openssl libopenssl-ruby1.9.1 libssl-dev libruby1.9.1 libreadline-dev
+{% endhighlight %}

 {% highlight bash %}
 $ cd